| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 valid representative of the set described by the pattern.

-This can be used to emulate something similar to OP_CHECKTEMPLATEVERIFY
+This can be used to emulate something similar to OP_CHECKTEMPLATEVERIFY by

 specifying two covenants for outputs 0 and 1 to specify the expanding of a